“History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.”

 We got into a speedboat with a 220-pk Yamaha engine.
 At full throttle the boat smacked on the smeary, brown Essequibo River until Ray slowed down, pointing to our right.

 Near the jetty, where we got out of the boat, stood a clay brick building called the Court of Policy.
-This not only served as a court, but also as a store, a church, seat of government, and sales office where the auctioning of slaves to took place.
+This not only served as a court, but also as a store, a church, seat of government, and sales office where the auctioning of slaves took place.

 Kijk-over-al was built at the confluence of the Essequibo, Mazaruni and Cuyuni Rivers and the settlement became part of the Dutch West India Company.
 This fort is now in ruins, and according to everybody we spoke to, no longer worth a visit.

 Over the years the Dutch, the English and the French fought over this territory and in 1814, with the signing of the Treaty of Paris, the colonies were formally ceded to the British.

-Dutch Tombs in the Jungle
+Dutch Tombs in the Jungle along the Essequibo River

 We stopped at a camp where two of Ray’s men were clearing terrain.
 We hiked through the forest using a GPS.
 Ray was searching for an old trail that at one point in time must have connected plantations with a church.
 Ray assumed that the graves were located near the church but nothing remained of the latter.

 We could decipher that one belonged to Cornelius Boter from Middelburg who had died at a plantation; we think it said Vredenburg in 1769.
 Alongside lay Elizabeth Hollander, widow of Mr. Spoor, who somehow was related to Cornelius Boter but how was no longer readable.

-We loved doing this!
-Thank you so much Ray, for taking us here.
+Thank you Ray, for taking us here.